lejianwen/rustdesk-api/README_EN.md

    ![web_resetpwd](docs/en_img/web_resetpwd.png)
 3. Groups can be customized for easy management.
 Currently, two types are supported: `shared group` and `regular group`.
    ![web_admin_gr](docs/en_img/web_admin_gr.png)
-4. You can open the web client directly for convenience:
+4. You can directly open the web client for convenient use; it can also be shared with guests, allowing them to remotely access the device via the web client.
    ![web_webclient](docs/en_img/admin_webclient.png)
 5. OAuth support: Currently, `GitHub` and `Google`  is supported.
 You need to create an `OAuth App` and configure it in the admin